BovReg/nf-workshop20/README.md

 # Reproducible genomics workflows using Nextflow and nf-core

-Repository for the BovReg Nextflow workshop and hackathon organized by the CRG on 17-20 November 2020.
+Repository for the BovReg Nextflow workshop organized by the CRG on 17-20 November 2020.

 ## Programme

+The workshop will include a Nextflow training and hackathon, Keynote speakers, and contributed talks selected from participants abstracts.
 The preliminary event schedule can be found [here](schedule.md).

 ## Format